gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 Nice!
 We can see the bot returned a message to us (thanks to the *PostAsync* call).
 Keep your breakpoints in place, and type another message into the Emulator.

-Hmm...this time we went straight to the *MessageReceived* without calling *StartAsync*.
+Hmm...this time we went straight to the *MessageReceivedAsync* without calling *StartAsync*.
-> This is because *StartAsync* is only called the first time the dialog is invoked for a given conversation (remember, we instructed Bot Framework to *Wait* for incoming messages and invoke *MessageReceived* when they arrive).
+> This is because *StartAsync* is only called the first time the dialog is invoked for a given conversation (remember, we instructed Bot Framework to *Wait* for incoming messages and invoke *MessageReceivedAsync* when they arrive).
 Apparent, we are still in the same conversation.

 You can always *End Conversations*, essentially wiping out the state of a given **conversation**.
 Upon doing so, the next message sent by the user will initiate a new **conversation**.
 While you can do this programmatically, you can also do so directly through the Bot Emulator one of two ways as shown below:

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator-end-conversation.png)

 After ending the conversation, go ahead and type another message.
-You should notice that the *StartAsync* was against called.
+You should notice that the *StartAsync* was again called.
 Because this was a new conversation, we didn't have an existing dialog waiting for a response, so Bot Framework *Started* a new dialog.

 ## Quick Recap

-Congratulations, you now have a complete Visual Studio environment capable of debugging custom bot applications!
+Congratulations, you now have a complete Visual Studio development environment capable of debugging custom bot applications!
 Alright, I admit it, the sample bot we created isn't very exciting.
 But hey, you're now setup and ready to create exciting new user experiences!

 Throughout the remainder of the labs, we'll be building out a bot that helps users make restaurant reservations.
 Users will be able to ask our bot things like:

 *	Make me a reservation at a good Indian restaurant in Pittsburgh
 *	Can you book me a table tomorrow night at 7:30 for Mexican?

 But wait a minute, we're simply sending text-based messages to our bot.
-How can we possibly parse useful information from text to understand what the user is requesting?
-That my friends is where Natural Language processing and Machine Learning come in.
+How can we possibly parse and interpret all the variations of how users might ask for a reservation?
+That my friends is where Natural Language processing and Machine Learning comes in.

 ## Next Steps
-In [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS) we'll build a machine learning model using Microsoft's Language Understanding Intelligence Service (known as LUIS) to do just that.
+In [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS) we'll build a machine learning model using Microsoft's Language Understanding Intelligence Service (known as LUIS) to give our bot some smarts.